billzichos/Deal-Probability-Predictor/README.md

 My goal is to be able to assign a probability of a Deal closing as won, no matter how far along it is in the negotiation process, given a set of known features (or attributes).

 ##Data
 The following data elements can be derived from internal systems, and are likely good predictors.
+Live data cannot be made available to the public.

 1. Deal Number
 2. Asset Manager